DUI/Intermediate Punishment (IP)

-Typical DUI offenders facing a mandatory minimum sentence of incarceration of 90 days or 1 year will serve 1-third of their mandatory minimum sentence in the Work Release Program of the Cumberland County Prison.
+Typical DUI offenders facing a mandatory minimum sentence of incarceration of 30 days, 90 days, or 1 year will serve one-third of their mandatory minimum sentence in the Work Release Program of the Cumberland County Prison.
 The remaining portion of their mandatory minimum sentence will be served under House Arrest/Electronic Monitoring (EM).
 During the House Arrest/EM portion of their sentence, offenders will be placed on intensive supervision and drug tested frequently.
 Offenders are expected to maintain employment, attend any recommended counseling, make regular payments toward fines, costs and restitution, and remain on good behavior.
-Upon successfully completing the House Arrest/EM portion of their sentence, the offender is transferred to a general line probation officer for a period of 1 year.
-If the offender successfully completes 1 year of general supervision, he or she is placed on administrative supervision for the balance of their sentence.
+Upon successfully completing the House Arrest/EM portion of their sentence, the offender is transferred to a General Line Probation Officer for a period of 1 year.
+If the offender successfully completes 1 year of general supervision, they are placed on administrative supervision for the balance of his or her sentence.

-Eligibility for the IP Program includes persons convicted of an offense who would otherwise be sentenced to a county correctional facility, who do not demonstrate a present or past pattern of violent behavior, and who would otherwise be sentenced to partial confinement or total confinement.
-The term does not include offenders with a current conviction or a prior conviction within the past 10 years for any of the following offenses:
+Eligibility for the IP Program includes persons convicted of an offense who do not demonstrate a present or past pattern of violent behavior and would otherwise be sentenced to partial or total confinement in a county correctional facility.
+The term does not include offenders with a current or prior conviction within the past 10 years for any of the following offenses:

 Additional program guidelines include, but may not be limited to, the following:

 Offenders must be a Cumberland County resident while on House Arrest/EM

 Offenders must comply with any treatment recommendations

 Offenders must agree to pay all fees associated with the IP Program

 Offenders must agree to all terms and conditions of the IP Program

 DUI offenses, in which an accident occurred, will be reviewed on a case-by-case basis